hendrtd/engr-1110/docs/modules/m0/hands-on/zybooks.md

 program, and there is a Canvas announcement with further details about payment via your ebill.

-**DO NOT purchase access directly from zyBooks.**

 To access and subscribe to the zyBook:

 1. Click on the "load in a new window" button at the bottom of this page. *This will open the course zyBook in the context of an assignment.*

-1. Provide the AU All Access access code (received via email from `noreply@auburn.edu`) to subscribe to the zyBook.
-Do not provide any credit card information.
-Only provide the access code.
+1. Complete the assignment and your score will be automatically posted to Canvas.

+If you do not opt out of the All Access program by the given deadline, you will automatically be charged for the zyBook access on your next ebill.
+If you opt out you will lose access and you will have to make payment on your own to continue access.

 Here are links to Help Center articles provided by zyBooks that provide an overview of assignments in zyBooks and how to submit them for grades in Canvas.